 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Creaghe that are preserved in archival documents are Creagh, Crear, Creag, Creavagh, Cray and others.

 Early Notables of the Creaghe family (pre 1700)

-, he was an Irish Catholic Archbishop of Armagh who died in the Tower of London, his nephew Peter Creagh, was Bishop of Cork and Cloyne from 1676 to 1693...
-Another 69 words (5 lines of text) are included under the topic Early Creaghe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 169 words (12 lines of text) are included under the topic Early Creaghe Notables in all our PDF Extended History products and printed products wherever possible.

 Creaghe migration to New Zealand +

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include:

 Creaghe Settlers in New Zealand in the 19th Century